BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

 If there are related issues, link them with the keyword `Closes #issue-id-here`, so the issue is automatically closed when the pull request is merged.

-### Did you...
+### Reviewer's Checklist
-The pull request template contains a list of typical problems.
-We will check these during the review.
+The list below contains typical problems that we will check during the review.
-Do not check any of these boxes on GitHub, we will do that during the review.
-Please control these things though.
+Do not click any of these boxes on GitHub, we will do that.

+**Please make sure that you fulfill these requirements.
+Did you...**

 ??? success "... run Maven verify?"
     The most basic check is [Maven Verify](Code/Checking-Requirements.md).
 Run it in you IDE and make sure it succeeds!